Music in Epilepsy

-What did we do to fill the gap of knowledge?
+What did we do to in our last work?

-The Rhyme and Rhythm of Music in Epilepsy was a clinical research study designed in 2016, aiming both to provide a clear answer on whether listening daily to Mozart could help individuals with epilepsy to reduce their seizure counts, and to build a meaningful collaboration among individuals with epilepsy and our research team.
+In our last clinical study (2016-2019), we aimed to provide a clear answer on whether listening daily to Mozart K.448 could help individuals with epilepsy to reduce their seizure counts, and to build a meaningful collaboration among individuals with epilepsy and our research team.

-In this clinical research study, we reported for the first time the effect on seizure frequency of daily listening to Mozart K.448 as compared to a carefully selected control piece.
-Our control piece was a scrambled version of the original Mozart piece, having similar mathematical features (i.e. similar power spectrum) as the original piece, but shuffled randomly and lacking rhythmicity completely, sounding like noise.
-Using a spectrally similar control piece, our study advances previous reports that were limited by a “no music” control condition.
-Our manuscript has been submitted to Epilepsia for the publication and is currently under review.
+In our last work, we reported for the first time the effect of daily listening to Mozart K.448 on seizure frequency as compared to a carefully selected control piece.
+Our control piece was a scrambled version of the original Mozart piece, having a similar mathematical features as the original piece.
+However, this piece was shuffled randomly and lacked rhythmicity completely, sounding like noise.
+Using a spectrally similar control piece, our study advanced previous reports that were limited by a “no music” control condition.
+Our manuscript has been published in Epilepsia Open (https://onlinelibrary.wiley.com/doi/full/10.1002/epi4.12400).

 How did we achieve this?

-Using randomized controlled crossover design, our participants were randomly assigned to either start the intervention by listening to Mozart K.448 as the treatment piece or the scramblemed Mozart K.448 as the control piece once a day for six months.
+Using randomized controlled crossover design, our participants were randomly assigned to either start the intervention by listening to Mozart K.448 as the treatment piece or the scrambled Mozart K.448 as the control piece once a day for six months.
 Additionally, there were three-month baseline, and three-month follow-up periods before and after the six-month listening period.
-Seizure diaries were collected from the participants as the main outcome of the study, in addition to the brain recording for our exploratory research purposes.
+Seizure diaries were collected from the participants as the main outcome of the study.
 The medications kept unchanged for the participants during the one year intervention.

 What did we find?

 Employing three methodologies to investigate the existence of the treatment effect, our results revealed a reduction in seizure counts during the period of daily listening to Mozart K.448, which was not observed for the scrambled Mozart during the control period (p-value < 0.001).